Local Clustering and Global Spreading of Receptors for Optimal Spatial Gradient Sensing

 Here, $H_0$ is the preferred mean curvature of a receptor~\footnote{We assume our receptors to be a coarse-grained representation of small clusters of binding ligands, as there are orders of magnitude more receptors in real systems than in the ones simulated here}, and $H$ and $K$ are the mean and Gaussian curvature of the membrane, the latter of which can typically be neglected for cells~\cite{endres_polar_2009}.
 Assuming $H_0 < H$ everywhere~\cite{koldso_lipid_2014}, energy is minimized when receptors localize at the highest negative mean curvature regions.
 This approach shows agreement with experimental observations and explains why receptors are stable at a certain locations on the membrane~\cite{koldso_lipid_2014, draper_origins_2017,rosholm_membrane_2017,cai_t_2022}.
+For a discussion of curvature-sensing proteins (as opposed to curvature-inducing proteins), see~\cite{noauthor_supplementary_nodate}.

-Interestingly, in our study, deformation of the cell surface, which disrupts surface symmetry, results in redistribution of receptors exactly to the minimal energy regions of Eq.~\eqref{eq:elastic-cell-membrane-energy}, as shown in Fig.~\ref{fig:receptors_mean_curvature}.
+Interestingly, in our study, deformation of the cell surface, which disrupts surface symmetry, results in redistribution of receptors typically to areas of low mean curvature, as shown in Fig.~\ref{fig:receptors_mean_curvature}.
 In a curvature driven model, additional receptor-receptor interactions needs to be accounted for~\cite{endres_polar_2009}, whereas here clustering is not directly modeled; rather, it emerges through uncertainty minimization, with a cluster size set by the sensing correlation length.
 Clusters do smoothly merge with each other as the effective receptor size $a$ increases~(see \cite{noauthor_supplementary_nodate}).
-Yet, both models yield the same final localization.
+Yet, both models yield the same final localization for simple shapes.